What is Personalised Marketing? Examples & Stats

 Only irrelevant advertising gets on people’s nerves, which starts to feel like bad advertising.

-If you collect user data, ethically, of course, analyse user behaviour, and tailor user experience end-to-end to only serve relevant content and promotions, (almost) no reason would be left for prospects to not buy from you.
+If you collect user data ethically, analyse user behaviour, and tailor user experience end-to-end to only serve relevant content and promotions, (almost) no reason would be left for prospects to not buy from you.

-When user privacy is a hot topic, and every browser is pushing against user data collection, you have to be creative and ethical while collecting data in exchange for something valuable, like a high-quality lead magnet, case study, etc.
+When user privacy is a hot topic, and every browser pushes against user data collection, you must be creative and ethical while collecting data in exchange for something valuable, like a high-quality lead magnet, case study, etc.

 Your consumers feel special when they get discounts on the products they added to the cart but then abandoned.